CodeYourFuture/syllabus/docs/contributing/minutes.md

 - End of the course, Mitch is going to deliver the 20/25 mins of teaching that was planned and deliver it to the trainees on a Saturday class.
 Then volunteers will get the opportunity to observe what was successful and what can be improved next time
 - Emphasis on planning and teaching as an iterative process

-### Action
+### ❗Actions

-- For js2, create at ticket to create an exercise that can be done with both Blockly and Javascript
+- [ ] For js2, create at ticket to create an exercise that can be done with both Blockly and Javascript
-- For HTML Karma-clone, create a ticket for a "build a hamburger" exercise that can be done with Blockly
+- [ ] For HTML Karma-clone, create a ticket for a "build a hamburger" exercise that can be done with Blockly

 ---